Manuscript Types

 Comprehensive, authoritative, reviews within the journal's scope.
 There are two types of review papers:

-- systematic review papers: respond to a specific research question, accrue from criterion-based selection of sources, include a quantitative synthesis and a statistical method (meta-analysis), and should adhere to PRISMA guidelines.
-Guidelines used for abstracting data and assessing data quality and validity should be noted in methods section.
+- systematic review papers: respond to a specific research question, accrue from criterion-based selection of sources, include a quantitative synthesis and a statistical method (meta-analysis).

 - narrative review papers: the research question may be broad, and the scope of this review is to discuss a specific topic and keep the readers up-to-date about it.
 This type of review does not necessarily include a methodological approach and its synthesis is usually qualitative.
 Narrative reviews should include in a developments section, with details regarding data sources used, keywords applied, time restrictions and study types selected.
 Developments should be based on actual review articles.